Scouting NFL officiating for the playoffs: Everything you need to know

 Offensive holding

-Referees are also tasked with watching offensive tackles as the play begins, making it worthwhile to examine offensive holding data.
+Referees also are tasked with watching offensive tackles as the play begins, making it worthwhile to examine offensive holding data.
 And this topic is especially relevant for 2018.

 Offensive holding was the most common penalty (3.4 per game) and accounted for the most penalty yards (26.9 per game).
 It also was the source of one of the most bizarre moments of the season: A one-week, 42 percent spike in holding calls during Week 13.

 Hochuli's crew called 10 holding fouls that week.
 Jerome Boger's crew called nine, and John Parry's crew called eight.
-The season totals were topped by Hochuli and fellow rookie Shawn Smith.
-Vinovich called the fewest (27), while veterans John Hussey, Tony Corrente Walt Coleman and Brad Allen all threw less than 40.
+The season totals were topped by Hochuli.
+Vinovich called the fewest (27), while veterans John Hussey, Tony Corrente, Walt Coleman and Brad Allen all threw fewer than 40.

-Even though neither Hochuli nor Smith are expected to work a playoff game, it's worth taking a step back and understanding that one crew (Hochuli) called nearly three times as many holding fouls as another (Vinovich) in the same amount of games.
+Even though Hochuli is not expected to work a playoff game, it's worth taking a step back and understanding that one crew (Hochuli) called nearly three times as many holding fouls as another (Vinovich) in the same number of games.
 That's a wild level of variation.

 Pre-snap movement

-Watching for false starts, encroachment and neutral-zone infractions primarily fall under the down judge, line judge and umpire.
+Watching for false starts, encroachment and neutral-zone infractions primarily falls under the down judge, line judge and umpire.
 It seems straightforward.
 An offensive player can't make sudden movement before the snap once he is in a set position.
 A defensive player can't be on the other side of the line of scrimmage at the snap.

 This season, however, inconsistency on what should be a standard call has led to dramatic consequences.
 One of the most notable missed calls was early movement in Week 6 by Los Angeles Chargers left tackle Russell Okung on what turned out to be a scoring play.
 The official who missed it was down judge Hugo Cruz, whom the NFL fired for performance reasons in October.